abdullah-if/ibus-victory-bn/README.md

 2. Ibus-m17n

 ## Usage
-1. Download the repo
+1. Download the repo (optional: if you want bijoy fonts to install coppy your bijoy fonts to fonts folder)
-2. Run the scrip (root permission required)
+2. Run the script (install.sh) and give password
 3. Add the layouts
   > ibus-setup => Input Method => Add => More => Bangla => bijoyClassic
 4. Enjoy